plumpNation/mysql-batch-insert/README.md

 MySQL table dump splitter
 ============

-This is a work in progress, don't use it.
+This is a work in progress, don't use it for something serious unless you are aware.

 Splits large MySql table dumps into files ready for batch restore.